When looking for a new home to buy, should I really be concerned about the resale value?

 Curb appeal

 Having a home that makes you go ‘wow’ when you drive up never goes out of style.
-According to a survey done by Texas A&M, enhanced curb appeal on average can increase the sales prices by 17%.
+According to a survey done by Texas A&M, enhanced curb appeal, on average, can increase the sales prices by 17%.

 When considering which home to buy, take a few minutes to view the home’s curb appeal through a time lens.
 Is the home’s curb appeal something that will last with proper maintenance and upkeep?
 Here are a few items to look for: